RDFLib/rdflib/docs/docs.rst

 TODO: Docstrings ...

-To get N3 syntax highlighting do
+To get N3 syntax highlighting do:

 .. code-block:: bash